snapbeni29/oop_flutter_game/README.md

 # CoronaBot

-2800 total lines
+3200 total lines (comments added)
-2300 lines of code
+2500 lines of code

 ## What's new ?